 Insurance Tip #4 | Do A Property Check

 Halloween night typically means having many visitors to your property.
 Before it gets dark, scan your property for potential hazards that could harm a visitor or trick-or-treater.
-Protect your visitors and keep an eye out for things sticking out of the ground, electrical cords on the ground, big steps up to your property, low-hanging trees, or overgrown bushes, etc.
+Protect your visitors and keep an eye out for things sticking out of the ground, electrical cords on the ground, big steps up to your property, low-hanging trees, or overgrown bushes, etc. Adequate outdoor lighting can also help prevent accidents and reduce the risk of claims.

-Insurance #5 | Ensure Candy Is Safe
+Insurance Tip #5 | Ensure Candy Is Safe

 Protect yourself and steer clear of handing out homemade treats, non-sealed or packaged items, or expired treats.
 Go with peanut-free treats as an even safer bet, and protect your trick-or-treats who have allergies.
 In addition to teats, read more spooktacular Halloween safety tips for children.